-Developers on Scrum teams split their time across 3 main areas each and every Sprint.
+Developers on Scrum teams split their time across 3 main areas each and every Sprint and should account for that in Sprint Planning.

 Building the Product Increment